-Mirdametinib is currently in the potentially registrational Phase 2b ReNeu clinical trial for the treatment of NF1-PN.
-NF1-PN is a rare tumor of the peripheral nerve sheath that causes significant pain and disfigurement, and that most often manifests in children.
-There are currently no therapies approved by the FDA for the treatment of NF1-PN.
+Mirdametinib is currently in the potentially registrational Phase 2b ReNeu clinical trial for the treatment of NF1-PN, which is a rare tumor of peripheral nerve sheaths that causes significant pain and disfigurement, and that most often manifests in children.
 In a previous Phase 2 clinical trial conducted in NF1-PN patients, mirdametinib was observed to be clinically active and generally well tolerated.
-Since then, the FDA and the European Commission have each granted mirdametinib Orphan Drug Designation for the treatment of NF1 and the FDA has granted mirdametinib Fast Track Designation for the treatment of NF1-PN.
-The ReNeu trial is an open-label, single-arm trial that is enrolling both pediatric and adult NF1-PN patients.
-Given the clinical activity and tolerability observed with mirdametinib in the previous NF1-PN clinical trial and informed by our discussions with the FDA, we designed the ReNeu trial in a manner that we believe has the potential to generate sufficient data to support approval in both pediatric and adult NF1-PN patients.
-If the results are favorable, we plan to file for marketing approval for mirdametinib in the United States and select international markets.
-We expect to provide an update on the ReNeu trial in the fourth quarter of 2020 or the first quarter of 2021.
+Since then, the FDA has granted mirdametinib Orphan Drug Designation for the treatment of NF1-PN, and the European Commission has granted mirdametinib Orphan Drug Designation for NF1.
+The Phase 2b ReNeu trial is an open-label, single-arm trial enrolling both pediatric and adult NF1-PN patients.
+Given the clinical activity and tolerability observed with mirdametinib in the previous NF1-PN clinical trial and informed by our discussions with the FDA, we designed our Phase 2b clinical trial in a manner that we believe has the potential to generate sufficient data to support approval in both pediatric and adult NF1-PN patients.
+In February 2021, we reported interim clinical data from the first 20 adult patients enrolled in the Phase 2b ReNeu trial.
+We expect to complete enrollment for the ReNeu trial in the second half of 2021.
+If, at the conclusion of the trial, the results are favorable, we plan to file for marketing approval for mirdametinib in the U.S. and select international markets.

-Mirdametinib + lifirafenib is a combination therapy that we are evaluating in collaboration with BeiGene in patients with advanced or refractory solid tumors that harbor various oncogenic driver mutations in the mitogen activated protein kinase, or MAPK, pathway, a signaling pathway whose constitutive activation has been reported in approximately 25% of human cancers owing to mutations in genes such as RAS and RAF.
-Lifirafenib is a RAF dimer inhibitor that was observed to be clinically active in advanced solid tumor patients with RAS and RAF mutations.
-We believe that lifirafenib's clinical activity should be enhanced with the addition of a potent and selective MEK inhibitor like mirdametinib, and provide a potentially promising combination therapy for cancers whose growth is reliant on MAPK pathway signaling, such as those with mutations in RAS or RAF.
-In May 2019, we announced the initiation of an adaptive Phase 1b clinical trial that is currently enrolling patients in Australia with advanced or refractory solid tumors harboring relevant genetic mutations in the MAPK pathway.
-In addition, in July 2019 the FDA cleared the Investigational New Drug application, or IND, for this combination therapy, thereby allowing for the expansion of this clinical trial to the United States.
-We intend to provide an update from the dose escalation portion of this trial in the first half of 2020, which would precede the selection of specific patient cohorts to assess the clinical activity of the combination at the selected doses of each compound, which we expect to occur at the end of 2020 or in early 2021.
+Mirdametinib + lifirafenib is a combination therapy that we are evaluating in collaboration with BeiGene in a Phase 1b/2 clinical trial that is currently enrolling patients with advanced or refractory solid tumors that harbor various oncogenic driver mutations in the MAPK pathway, a signaling pathway whose constitutive activation has been reported in approximately 25% of human cancers due to mutations in genes such as RAS and RAF.
+Lifirafenib is a pan-RAF dimer inhibitor that was observed to be clinically active in advanced solid tumor patients with RAS and RAF mutations.
+Preclinical synergy has been observed with mirdametinib and lifirafenib in RAS mutant or MAPK aberrant tumors and based on these data, we believe that lifirafenib's monotherapy clinical activity can be enhanced with the addition of mirdametinib and that this combination may represent a promising therapy for cancers whose growth is reliant on MAPK pathway signaling, particularly those with mutations in RAS.
+In May 2019, we announced the initiation of an adaptive Phase 1b/2 clinical trial in patients with advanced or refractory solid tumors harboring relevant genetic mutations in the MAPK pathway are currently being enrolled in Australia and in the U.S. We expect to report initial clinical data from the ongoing Phase 1b/2 clinical trial in 2021.

-BGB-3245 is an investigational, oral, selective small molecule inhibitor of monomeric and dimeric forms of activating BRAF mutations, including V600 BRAF mutations, non-V600 BRAF mutations and RAF fusions.
-BGB-3245 is being advanced via MapKure, an entity created in 2019 that is jointly owned by us and BeiGene.
-BGB-3245 was exclusively licensed to MapKure by BeiGene and is intended to be initially developed as a monotherapy.
-Preclinical activity has been observed with BGB-3245 in a range of tumor models with BRAF mutations and BRAF fusions that are presently unaddressed with approved BRAF-directed therapies.
-In February 2020, MapKure, BeiGene and SpringWorks announced the initiation of a Phase 1 dose escalation and expansion clinical trial evaluating BGB-3245 in adult patients with advanced or refractory solid tumors harboring specific genetic mutations that based on preclinical results are predicted to be sensitive to treatment with BGB-3245.
+BGB-3245 is an investigational oral, selective small molecule inhibitor of specific BRAF driver mutations and genetic fusions.
+BGB-3245 is being advanced via MapKure, an entity jointly owned by us and BeiGene.
+BGB-3245 is exclusively licensed to MapKure by BeiGene and is being initially developed as a monotherapy.
+Preclinical activity has been observed with BGB-3245 in a range of tumor models with BRAF mutations or BRAF fusions that are presently unaddressed with approved BRAF-directed therapies.
+MapKure initiated an adaptive Phase 1 dose escalation and expansion clinical trial evaluating BGB-3245 in genetically defined solid tumors in the first quarter of 2020 and patient enrollment is ongoing in Australia and in the U.S. We expect MapKure to report initial clinical data from the ongoing Phase 1 trial in 2021.